RutledgePaulV/clj-okhttp/readme.md

 #### Allowing self-signed certificates

-While not recommended (useful for testing), you can ignore all self signed certificates via the `:insecure` flag.
+While not recommended (useful for testing), you can ignore all self signed certificates via the `:insecure?` flag.

 ```clojure
 {:insecure? true}